webpack/webpack.js.org/src/content/guides/hot-module-replacement.md

   };
 ```

-Hot loading stylesheets is as intuitiv as importing them into a module:
+Hot loading stylesheets is as intuitive as importing them into a module:

 __project__